How to Cat-Proof Your Christmas Tree Without Breaking the Bank

 1. Choose a Sturdy Base

 Invest in a heavy, weighted tree stand to prevent your tree from tipping over during your cat’s antics.
-Look for affordable options at local discount stores or second-hand shops.
+Look for affordable options at local discount or thrift stores.

 2. Go for Shatterproof Ornaments

 Replace fragile glass ornaments with shatterproof alternatives.
-Many dollar stores and online retailers sell these in bulk, making it easy to decorate your tree without worrying about broken glass.
+Many stores sell these in bulk, making it easy to decorate your tree without worrying about broken glass.

 3. Create a Citrus Barrier

-Cats generally dislike the smell of citrus.
+Cats typically dislike the smell of citrus.
 Place orange peels or a citrus-scented spray around the tree to deter your furry friend from getting too close.
 Bonus: It adds a fresh holiday scent to your home!
-Want more money-saving tricks like this?
-Here are eight more you should try.

 4. Secure the Tree to the Wall